taikedz/dedupe/Implementation_notes.md

 * On encountering directory `ON_ENCOUNTER_DIR`
     * `ProcessorSkipException` - causes the processor to not call any more handlers on the directory, due for example to its metadata (including its name)
 * On encountering file `ON_ENCOUNTER_FILE`
     * `ProcessorSkipException` - causes the processor to not call any more handlers on the file
+* On attempting to identify the file `ON_IDENTIFY`
+    * `ProcessorSkipException` - causes the processor to not call any more handlers on the file

 ## Encounter handling